IBM/knative-quarkus-bench/README.md

 |Ce-Specversion|Cloud Event Spec version (=1.0) |
 |Ce-Type       |Name of the service             |

-An example for posting a Cloud Event using the `curl` command is:
+The following is an example of posting a Cloud Event using the `curl` command:
 ```shell
 curl http://<broker-endpoint>:<port>/ \
      -v \